bvit84/pdsnd_github/README.md

 ## Background

-Demonstration of: using local git repository and GitHub repository, forking a repository, working on files, staging files and commiting them to GitHub.
-Also demonstration of how to hide files using .gitignore.
+This project is a demonstration of using local git repository and GitHub repository, forking a repository, working on files, staging files and commiting them to GitHub.
+Also it is a demonstration of how to hide files using .gitignore.

 ## Date created

 08/12/2020.

-## Install

-No need to be installed.

 ## Usage

-Repository does not contain .csv files due to the their large size.
+Repository does not contain .csv files due to their large size.

 ## Maintainer